uhppoted/uhppoted-mqtt/documentation/greengrass/README.md

 }
 ```

-3. Create a 'thing' device for _uhppoted-mqtt_ via the AWS console.
+3. Create a `thing` device for _uhppoted-mqtt_ via the AWS console.

-_TODO_

 ## _uhppoted-mqtt_

-1. uhppoted-mqtt

 Installing _uhppoted-mqtt_ is straightforward and described in the [README](https://github.com/uhppoted/uhppoted-mqtt#installation).